zeruhur/thalassa/01_thalassa.md

 A moment's rest and a swig of water will restore lost STA, but may leave the party vulnerable. **Ability** loss requires a week's rest and the aid of a skilled healer.

 **MAGIC**
+In the world of Thálassa there are two kinds of magic: **Eukhé** is the invocation of divine powers and **Goïteia** is reciting incantations.

+Everyone may use magic and Thumos is the power source.
+Each time an incantation, invocation, curse or divination is casted, the magic-user consumes THU equal to 1d6 points.
+This determines the current level of THU until recovered (the same rule for STA in Healing do apply).

 **COMBAT**
 The attacker rolls their weapon die and subtracts the target's Armor, then deals the remaining total to their opponent's STA.